20 Different Types of Writing Services You Can Offer

 This was easy work for me – it didn’t require a lot of research and most of the writing was re-phrasing what was already there – and I charged $50 for less than an hour’s worth of work.

-A website content writers writes content that you see on websites.
+A website content writer writes content that you see on websites.